 Each April, REALTORS® observe the anniversary of the passage of the Fair Housing Act of 1968 with events designed to educate about housing discrimination and segregation, and to recommit to expanding equal access to housing.

-Fair Housing For All
+Fair Housing Is For Everyone.
+Everywhere.

 Fair housing is more than a list of dos and don’ts, rights and penalties, and mandatory continuing education.
 As stewards of the right to own, use and transfer private property, fair housing protects our livelihood and business as REALTORS® and depends on a free, open market that embraces equal opportunity.